HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 \cref{fig_spec_panther,fig_spec_IN5} show two spectra for different THF hydrate samples measured at Panther and IN5, respectively.
 These spectra are obtained by integration over a given $q$-range, providing an average of the coherent signal in this range.

-In the investigated energy region, the dynamics of the host structure are dominated by the translational modes of the $\mathrm{H_2O}$ or $\mathrm{D_2O}$ molecule.
-This leads to two characteristic peaks at about \SI{7}{meV} and \SI{10.5}{meV} of every CS-II hydrate structure (see, for example, Refs. \cite{Chazallon_2002},\cite{schober2003coupling},\cite{conrad_inelastic_2004},\cite{Celli_2012},\cite{broseta_gas_2017}), which can also be observed in \cref{fig_spec_panther} for both the protonated and the deuterated host structures.
-The most pronounced peaks are visible in the $\mathrm{THF-d \cdot H_2O}$ sample (orange), as the contribution of the deuterated guest molecule is suppressed.
-The excitations of the guest molecule are located at lower energy and show very distinct peaks at about \SI{2.9}{meV} and \SI{4.7}{meV}, best visible in the $\mathrm{THF \cdot D_2O}$ sample (green) in \cref{fig_spec_IN5}.
-These localized exctiations are particularly promising for moderation to the VCN range.
-As expected, they are shifted to slightly lower energies when substituting hydrogen with deuterium due to the increased mass and thus moment of inertia.
-This is the case for both translational modes of the host lattice and the excitations of the THF molecule, and consistent with phonon density of states (PDOS) computed by our collaborators \cite{Shuqi_ECNS_23}.
+In the investigated energy range, the dynamics of the host structure are primarily determined by the translational modes of the $\mathrm{H_2O}$ or $\mathrm{D_2O}$ molecule.
+This results in two distinct peaks at approximately \SI{7}{meV} and \SI{10.5}{meV} for each CS-II hydrate structure (see, e.g. \cite{Chazallon_2002},\cite{schober2003coupling},\cite{conrad_inelastic_2004},\cite{Celli_2012},\cite{broseta_gas_2017}).
+This can also be observed in \cref{fig_spec_panther} for both the protonated and the deuterated host lattice.
+The most pronounced peaks can be observed in the $\mathrm{THF-d \cdot H_2O}$ sample (orange), as the influence of the deuterated guest molecule is reduced in the scattering signal.
+The vibrations of the guest molecule occur at lower energy levels and exhibit clear peaks around \SI{2.9}{meV} and \SI{4.7}{meV}, as highlighted in the $\mathrm{THF \cdot D_2O}$ sample (depicted in green) in \cref{fig_spec_IN5}.
+These localized excitations hold significant potential for moderation into the VCN range.
+Substituting hydrogen with deuterium results in an enhanced mass and consequently a greater moment of inertia.
+This applies to both the translational modes of the host lattice and the excitations of the THF molecule, resulting to a shift towards lower energies.
+This observation aligns with the phonon density of states (PDOS) computed within the collaboration \cite{Shuqi_ECNS_23}.